-The Garbage history time line includes several spin-offs: Garbage‘s participation in various compilations throughout their career, various stand-alone singles, and in hiatus: Shirley Manson‘s participation in the TV series Terminator.
+The Garbage history timeline includes several notable spin-offs: Garbage‘s participation in various compilation albums throughout their career, several stand-alone singles, and while on hiatus, Shirley Manson‘s participation in the TV series Terminator.

-Later records, like Beautiful Garbage (2001) and Bleed Like me (2005) met with average sales and reviews.
-With Not Your Kind of People (2012) the band came back and seemed to gain popularity, but not as much as in the mid nineties.
+Later records, like Beautiful Garbage (2001) and Bleed Like me (2005), met with average sales and reviews.
+With the release of Not Your Kind of People (2012), the band made a positive comeback and seemed to gain new popularity, but not as much as in the mid-nineties.

-Their most recent album, Strange Little Birds (2016), was well received by critics and fans alike, but did not produce any major hits.
+Strange Little Birds was released in 2016 and was well-received by critics and fans alike, but did not produce any major hits.

 Garbage studio discography

 Here I will only list Garbage‘s studio albums.
-The band has always maintained its formation and has released the following albums:
+The band has always maintained its member lineup and has released the following albums: